fayedraza/Big-O/README.md

 ### Examples of Space Complexity (Assume that this is a 32 bit operating system)

+Please be advised it covers topics discussed earlier.
+[Click here to review the topic.]()

 **Example 1: int x= 7;**

  The space complexity is O(1) becuase since an int is 4 bytes it will be O(4) which is O(1).